sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

 Writing Methods
 =================

-Up until this unit, you wrote all your code in the main method, but now we are using lots of methods.
-Why have multiple methods instead of just one? **Procedural Abstraction** allows us to name a block of code as a method and call it whenever we need it, abstracting away the details of how it works.
-This serves to organize our code by function and reduce its complexity and reduce the repetition of code.
-In addition, it helps with debugging and maintenance since changes to that block of code only need to happen in one place.
+We first talked about writing methods in Unit √2 and at the end of that unit talked about how breaking our code until lots of small methods allows us to create **procedural abstractions** that make our code easier to understand and maintain by abstracting away the details of how it works.

 Here are some of the main reasons to use multiple methods in your programs:

 - Organization and Reducing Complexity: organize your program into small sections of code by function to reduce its complexity.
 Divide a problem into subproblems to solve it a piece at a time.
 - Reusing Code: avoid repetition of code.
 Reuse code by putting it in a method and calling it whenever needed.
 - Maintainability and Debugging: smaller methods are easier to debug and understand than searching through a large main method.

 Let's look at an example with lots of repetition of code and create methods to reduce the repetition of code.
 You can sing along here https://www.youtube.com/watch?v=Di23O5cN4ZU&ab_channel=Rock%27NLearn .